 - x (Variable) Input variable. - ksize (int or pair of ints) Size of pooling window. ksize=k and ksize=(k, k) are equivalent. - stride (int, pair of ints or None) Stride of pooling applications. stride=s and stride=(s, s) are equivalent.
 If None is specified, then it uses same stride as the pooling window size. - pad (int or pair of ints) Spatial padding width for the input array. pad=p and pad=(p, p) are equivalent. - outsize (None or pair of ints) Expected output size (height, width) of array after the operation.
 If None, the size (height or width) is estimated from the size of input array in first batch with get_deconv_outsize().
-If outsize is not None, the result of outsize applied to get_conv_outsize() must be equal to the shape of the 2d array in the input batch x. - cover_all (bool) If True, the output size may be smaller than the size if cover_all is False.
-This flag serves to align behavior to the pooling functions which can cover all input locations, see max pooling 2d() and convolution 2d().
+If outsize is not None, the result of outsize applied to get_conv_outsize() must be equal to the shape of the 2d array in the input batch x. - cover_all (bool) If True, all spatial locations are pooled into some output pixels, and the output size is larger than that when cover_all is False.